Get,

 Dr. Rajeev Singh, BAMS

-Potential Uses of Sarpagandha for Fever:
+5. Potential Uses of Sarpagandha for Fever

 Sarpagandha may have properties that help in reducing fever.
 Studies have reported that sarpagandha exhibits some laxative properties that help in relieving constipation and it may have some effect on digestion.
 ‘Ama’ in Ayurveda, is a toxin that persists in the body because of improper digestion.
 Ama may cause fever in the body.
 Sarpagandha may have certain properties called ‘ushna’ that may help with reducing fever.
 6 Contact your doctor for advice for digestive problems and specially if it leads to fever.

-Potential Uses of Sarpagandha for skin:
+6. Potential Uses of Sarpagandha for Skin

 Sarpagandha may be used to treat various skin problems like boils and acne.
-It is traditionally used in various places across India for treating scabies.7 This effect of sarpangandha on skin may need more studies to establish its efficacy.
+It is traditionally used in various places across India for treating scabies.7 This effect of sarpangandha on the skin may need more studies to establish its efficacy.
 You must consult a dermatologist for advice on skin problems.

 Also Read: 16 Home Remedies for Glowing Skin

-Other Potential Uses of Sarpagandha:
+Other Potential Uses of Sarpagandha

 • Sarpagandha may be helpful in the management of eye diseases and it may have some effect on the initial phases of pneumonia.8

 • The powder or juice obtained from the plant is used by some local tribes to treat asthma.
-The effect of sarpagandha is not well researched and needs further studies.8
+The effect of sarpagandha is not well-researched and needs further studies.8

 • Sarpagandha may be used in the production of sleep-inducing and blood pressure-lowering drugs.3